DeityVengy/Star_Wars_Genesis_V2_for_Starfield_1.11.36/README.md

 ## **Mod Manager Modlist:** <br />
 **Note: This is following the exact load order in Mod Organizer 2 from top to bottom**<br />
 **Note: All google drive links are still installed by Mod Organizer 2.
 Just drag the archive into the downloads section of MO2 and install as you normally would**<br />
+**Note: Please make sure that if you're upgrading from Genesis 1.0 or using your existing modlist as a base that you MAKE SURE you're checking that all mods are updated. **<br />

 **Core**
 1. Plugins.txt Enabler: https://www.nexusmods.com/starfield/mods/4157?tab=files